October 12, 2024 revive a struggling zinnia

 What to Do If Root Rot Occurs:

-- If some roots are mushy or brown trim them back and replant in fresh, well-draining soil.
+• If some roots are mushy or brown trim them and replant the zinnia in fresh soil that drains well.

 Step 4: Dealing with Pests and Diseases